Near Harbeson in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Erected 2002 by The Delaware Public Archives.
 (Marker Number SC-122.)

 Location.
 38° 40.386′ N, 75° 14.056′ W. Marker is near Harbeson, Delaware, in Sussex County.
-Marker is on Harbeson Road (Delaware Route 5) near Hollymount Road (County Road 48), on the right when traveling north.
+It is on Harbeson Road (Delaware Route 5) near Hollymount Road (County Road 48), on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 22701 Indian Mission Rd, Harbeson DE 19951, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Saint George's Chapel (approx. 1.2 miles away); St. Georges Chapel (approx. 1.2 miles away); Conley's Chapel (approx. 2.7 miles away); Zoar Methodist Church (approx. 3.9 miles away); Rabbit's Ferry School 201-C (approx. 3.9 miles away); St. John's Methodist Church (approx. 4 miles away); Patton Medium Tank (approx. 4.3 miles away); Chair of Honor (approx. 4.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Saint George's Chapel (approx. 1.2 miles away); St. Georges Chapel (approx. 1.2 miles away); Conley's Chapel (approx. 2.7 miles away); Zoar Methodist Church (approx. 3.9 miles away); Rabbit's Ferry School 201-C (approx. 3.9 miles away); St. John's Methodist Church (approx. 4 miles away); Patton Medium Tank (approx. 4.3 miles away); Chair of Honor (approx. 4.3 miles away).
 Touch for a list and map of all markers in Harbeson.

 Regarding Indian Mission United Methodist Church.
 National Register of Historic Places: